revaturelabs/interviewquestions/Python/Python-Datatypes/Dictionary.md

 <details><summary> <b>Show Answer</b> </summary>

-> Yes,the python dictionary is a mutalbe object.
+> Yes,the python dictionary is a mutable object.

 > Mutable means we can change,add or remove key-value pairs after assigning.